New Orchard Hills

 Apartments in Oxford, Massachusetts

 Residents enjoy gathering in the Community Room, which includes a kitchen.
-There is a playground for the children to scamper about, as well as basketball and tennis courts for young and old to enjoy.
+There is a playground for the children to scamper about, as well as a basketball court.
 Parking is abundant for both tenants and guests.